mikechuksanalyst/market-risk-prediction/README.md

 | Passive (81% BTC, risk-adjusted) | +5.37% | 37.85% | 0.14 | -42.59% | 470 |
 | Baseline (Persistence) | -20.61% | 33.26% | -0.62 | -49.75% | 375 |

-The trading simulation highlights a critical real-world insight: accurate risk prediction does not guarantee profitability.
+The trading simulation highlights an important real-world insight: strong predictive performance does not automatically translate into profitable trading strategies.

-During sustained bull markets, volatility-based risk signals can lead to reduced exposure and missed upside, resulting in lower returns despite strong predictive performance.

-This demonstrates the importance of aligning model objectives with trading strategy design.
+Despite achieving a ROC-AUC of ~0.92, the model underperforms during sustained bullish regimes (such as the 2023–2024 BTC rally), where elevated volatility coincides with strong positive returns.

+In these conditions, volatility-based risk signals reduce market exposure at the wrong time, leading to missed upside rather than avoided losses.

+This demonstrates a key principle in financial machine learning: prediction targets, model outputs, and trading objectives must be aligned.

+While the model captures volatility risk effectively, translating that signal into profitability requires alternative strategy design (e.g., directional prediction, position sizing, or multi-factor signals).

 ![ROC Curve](results/figures/07_roc_curves.png)